-ADNOC Distribution supported Pink Caravan for another year, working in partnership with Friends of Cancer Patients ADNOC Distribution launched its sustainability roadmap in line with the "UAE Year of Sustainability".
-In line with Group to raise awareness and provide critical breast cancer screening during October, Breast Cancer Awareness this commitment, we launched reverse vending machines at 40 ADNOC service stations across Abu Dhabi and Month.
-We helped support this great cause by securing locations outside our headquarters in Abu Dhabi and in integrated an option on the ADNOC Distribution app front of famous landmarks across the UAE and provided to "Adopt a Mangrove", extending sustainability efforts volunteers to enable mobile screening centers to offer free to our customers. consultations and health screenings to the public.
+ADNOC Distribution supported Pink Caravan for another year, working in partnership with Friends of Cancer Patients Group to raise awareness and provide critical breast cancer screening during October, Breast Cancer Awareness Month.
+We helped support this great cause by securing locations outside our headquarters in Abu Dhabi and in front of famous landmarks across the UAE and provided volunteers to enable mobile screening centers to offer free consultations and health screenings to the public.